On a conjectural symmetric version of Ehrhard's inequality

 \subsection{Some background from Sobolev space theory}

 Consider an absolutely continuous measure $\mu$ on $\R^n$ with a locally-Lipschitz density $e^{-V(x)}.$ We shall mostly consider the case when $\mu$ is log-concave, and $V$ is a twice-differentiable convex function.
 We call $V$ a potential of $\mu.$ By $C^p(\Omega)$ denote the space of $p$ times differentiable functions on a domain $\Omega$, whose $p$-th partial derivatives are continuous.
-By $Lip(K)$ denote the class of locally Lipschitz functions on $K.$ Associated with $\mu,$ consider the operator $L: C^2(\R^n)\rightarrow C,$
+By $Lip(K)$ denote the class of locally Lipschitz functions on $K.$

 Given a convex set $K$ in $\R^n,$ for a point $x\in\partial K$, we denote by $n_x$ the outward unit normal at $x;$ the vector-field $n_x$ is uniquely defined almost everywhere on $\partial K$.
 We say that $K$ is of class $C^2$ if its boundary is locally twice differentiable; in this case, $n_x$ is well-defined for all $x\in\partial K$.
 For a $C^2$ convex set, consider the second fundamental form of $K$ to be the matrix $\rm{II}=\frac{dn_x}{dx}$ (with a ``plus'' because the normal is outer) acting on the tangent space at $x$.
 The Gauss curvature at $x$ is $det(\rm{II})$ and the mean curvature is $tr(\rm{II}).$ Given a measure $\mu$ with potential $V,$ define the $\mu-$associated mean curvature